Cranio Facial Therapy Academy 2

 Full Course Description

 The CRAFTA-2 is comprised of two parts.
 CRAFTA-2a, Clinical Management of Craniomandibular & Craniofacial Dysfunctions and Pain and CRAFTA-2b, Clinical Management of Temporomandibular & Craniofacial Dysfunctions and Pain.
+The courses are 1+3 hybrid courses with one day of e-learning and three days of live.

 CRAFTA - 2a

-Clinical patterns for such problems as tinnitus and (pseudo)sinusitis will be discussed and the proposed neuromusculoskeletal treatments will be reviewed and practiced.
-The course includes actual case studies with craniofacial dysfunctions with attention to the clinical reasoning process , including the different hypothesis categories.
+Clinical patterns for problems such as tinnitus and (pseudo)sinusitis will be discussed, and the proposed neuromusculoskeletal treatments will be reviewed and practiced.
+The course includes actual case studies with craniofacial dysfunctions, with attention to the clinical reasoning process, including the different hypothesis categories.

 PREREQUISITE: Successful completion of the CRAFTA-1 course program.